 This is one of those places to stay in Ireland that you will forever be remembering for years to come.

 St. John’s Point Lighthouse, County Down

-St. John’s Point Lighthouse, an Irish Landmark Trust property offers you a once in a lifetime experience.
-The lighthouse is striking even before you step foot inside, with its distinctive black and yellow stripped tower.
+St. John’s Point Lighthouse, an Irish Landmark Trust property offers you a once-in-a-lifetime experience.
+The lighthouse is striking even before you step foot inside, with its distinctive black and yellow striped tower.

 At the tower, you can experience life just like a lightkeeper in the remote spot offering the best of County Down.

 Head to the lighthouse lookout points and you’ll be captivated by the stunning rugged coastline known as the ‘Wild Atlantic Way’.